Classic pathologic triad of tissue eosinophilia, granulomatous inflammation, and vasculitis.

 Division of Pulmonary and Critical Care Medicine

-KK is an author of a number of references cited in this monograph and has developed educational material on Churg-Strauss syndrome for First Consult (Elsevier).
+KK is an author of a number of references cited in this topic and has developed educational material on Churg-Strauss syndrome for First Consult (Elsevier).
 KK has undertaken contractual research for GlaxoSmithKline (utilizing mepolizumab and sirukumab in asthma trials), but received no personal financial gain for this work.

 Professor of Rheumatology